kristoferlund/ic-siws-vue-demo/README.md

 If you are new to IC, please read the [Internet Computer Basics](https://internetcomputer.org/basics) before proceeding.

-This app consists of three main components:
+This app consists of two main components:

-### Backend

-The backend is a Rust based canister that, for demonstration purposes, implements some basic functionality for managing user profiles.

 ### Frontend

-The frontend is a Vue application that interacts with the backend canister.
-To be able to make authenticated calls to the backend canister, the frontend needs to have an identity.
+The frontend is a Vue application served by an ICP asset canister.
+In a real world scenario, this frontend application would make authenticated calls to one or more application canisters.
+Such application canisters are not included with this demo.

 ### IC SIWS Provider